Dr. Martha Kropf

 • Department of Political Science

-I’m a Core Faculty in Charlotte’s Interdisciplinary Public Policy Program
+I’m a Core Faculty member in Charlotte’s Interdisciplinary Public Policy Program

 Books: